propublica/stateface/README.md

 The [Glyphs Mini](http://itunes.apple.com/us/app/glyphs-mini/id469036911?mt=12) `.glyphs` file is [included in the repo](http://propublica.github.com/stateface/font/stateface.glyphs) if any type (especially hinting) experts want to try their hand at tuning it.

-FontSquirrel's [FontFace Generator](http://www.fontsquirrel.com/fontface/generator) generated the files in `font/webfont` To generate the files in webfont.
+FontSquirrel's [FontFace Generator](http://www.fontsquirrel.com/fontface/generator) generated the files in `font/webfont`.

-We projected `.eps` files for each state and for the U.S. using TK.
-The script that generates the files is in the tools directory.
-Running `make state-plane` or `make albers` will re-make the EPS files if you need to do that for some reason.
+If you want to re-make the `.eps` files the `tools` directory includes a program to do so.
+You'll need to have [GDAL](http://www.gdal.org/) installed.
+Running `make state-plane` or `make albers` will make a fresh copy.

 ## License